afshin-hoseini/StickyScrollView/README.md

 </ir.afshin.stickyscrollviewlib.StickyScrollView>
 ```

-As like as simple scrollView, stiky scroll view takes one child to scroll:
+As like as simple scrollView, sticky scroll view takes one child to scroll.
+Here I added a `LinearLayout` as a child:

 ```
 <ir.afshin.stickyscrollviewlib.StickyScrollView